samkitshah1262/DeepLens-SR/task3A/readme.md

 ## Conclusion

 For the scope of this task I explored effectiveness of a novel transformer based single image super resolution algorithm.
 The results are promising for first iteration of implementation.
+They have some critical limitations that need to be addressed
+- Fails to capture reconstruction uncertainty

 ## Possible future work

-- [ ] Explore effective daa augmentation techniques
+- [ ] Explore effective data augmentation techniques
 - [ ] Explore other Loss functions
 - [ ] Perform parameter tuning
 - [ ] Benchmark generated images on different tasks